rlg6767/kodi-alexa-pvr/README.md

 Once you get that setup, you'll have to have your own server to handle the requests and pass them to your Kodi box.
 Since this is a Python application, it has several ways that you can run it.

-Here are a few options to get started:
+I have ben using AW Lambda but m0ngr31 offers the following options to host your Alexa skill
  - [Heroku](#heroku)
  - [AWS Lambda](#aws-lambda)
  - [Docker](#docker)